gdbelvin/rlang-mcp-server/docs/API_Documentation.md

 3. **Docker Error Handling**: Captures and reports errors from Docker operations
 4. **Detailed Error Messages**: Provides specific error messages to help diagnose issues

-For example, when rendering an R Markdown file:
+For example, when executing an R script:

+1. The server checks that the R code is provided
+2. It creates a temporary directory for the script and output
+3. It executes the R script and captures any errors
+4. It returns a detailed error message if the execution fails

+Similarly, when rendering a ggplot visualization:

-1. The server checks that the filename is provided
+1. The server checks that the R code is provided
-2. It verifies that the file exists in the `rmd` directory
-3. It validates that the output format is supported
+2. It validates the output format, width, height, and resolution parameters
+3. It executes the R script to generate the visualization
-4. It captures any errors during the Docker rendering process
+4. It captures any errors during the rendering process
-5. It returns a detailed error message if any step fails
+5. It returns a detailed error message if the rendering fails